SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 ## Spread(. . .)

-Spread is a neat trick for iterating over arrays.
+The [Spread operator](https://github.com/SerahNderitu/Know-JavaScript---JS-Simplified/blob/main/spread.js) is a neat trick for iterating over arrays.
 Spread allows taking all the items in an array and spreading them around.

 We can use spread to put all the items from one array inside another array.
 For example;